jreisinger/docs/blog/2019-12-17-runp-run-commands-in-parallel.md

 370G  /home/reisinge
 ```

-Here we generate the commands to run in a bash for loop.
+Here we generate the commands to run in a bash for-loop.
 Then we pipe the commands into `runp`.
 Finally the `runp`'s output (stdout) is sorted.

 We can simplify by using the `-p` flag which adds a prefix string to the final command that will be run: